How to Keep Fish Alive

 There are 2 main ways to boost this natural cycle:

 First is to add fish.
 You’ll need to choose wisely however as only hardy tropical fish species will tolerate these conditions.
 These visit the “beginner fish species” for a list of ideal starting fish.
 Our of all these species however Zebra Danios are most inexpensive are the most hardy.
-Originally, I always use Zebra Danios becuase they are one of the most inexpensive fishes, are small and school together, always a nice addition to any family aquarium.
+Originally, I always use Zebra Danios because they are one of the most inexpensive fishes, are small and school together, always a nice addition to any family aquarium.
 Secondly adding a beneficial bacteria booster as sold in pet stores in liquid form is a big helper.
 Follow the directions on the bottle and once opened make sure to store in the fridge.

-5 week timeline for cycling a new aquarium is as follows:
+5 week time line for cycling a new aquarium is as follows:

 Day 1: Set up the aquarium (please view the corresponding category for step-by-step here)